wmacevoy/facts/README.md

 ## Step 1 - Get the facts files

-Facts is intentionally written with no dependencies other than what is available in standard C 2011 (std=c11) and after.
 You need `facts.h` and `facts.c` to test C programs, and in addition `facts.cpp` for C++ programs.
 You can download these files from the repository (type ctrl-s on windows or command-s on macs to save these):

 1. https://raw.githubusercontent.com/wmacevoy/facts/main/include/facts.h
 1. https://raw.githubusercontent.com/wmacevoy/facts/main/src/facts.c